Neckross/Neckross365/README.md

 # Neckross365
-Module was created for Intune Windows 10 Autopilot and Office 365 management (its a work-in-progress).
+Module was created for Intune Windows 10 Autopilot, Office 365 and Exchange On-prem management (its a work-in-progress).

 SHOUT OUT to [Kevin Blumenfeld](https://github.com/kevinblumenfeld)